-Most of us have had to deal with one of these at some time, or we will.
-It is always a challenge, but here are some tricks that can make removing the base easier:
+Most of us have had to deal with a broken light bulb at some time, or we will.
+It is always a challenge, but here are some tricks that can make removing the base easier.

 First, make certain that the power to the fixture is off.
 If the problem is in a plug-connected lamp, unplug it.
 If it's a hard-wired fixture, turn the switch off and put a piece of tape over it or, best of all, turn the breaker off or remove the fuse for that circuit and close the cover of the breaker or fuse cabinet.